 Hi, I’m Nazia.

-When I’m not doing science or teaching, I like to unwind with my cat Sultan of Cambridge aka Sully, horror movies, spicy food, and 90s music.
-(The profile picture may have misled you into thinking I’m a cool, outdoorsy person… I’m not.)
+Outside of work, I like to unwind with my cat Sultan of Cambridge aka Sully, horror movies, spicy food, and 90s music (The profile picture may have misled you into thinking I’m a cool, outdoorsy person… I’m not).

 I’m originally from Chennai, a coastal city in South India, known for its sweltering summers and scrumptious breakfast foods.